GA-repos/course-intro/README.md

 * **Project 4** Capstone project

-We'll also cover Data Structures & Algorithms throughout the units.
+We'll also some Data Structures & Algorithms, based on class demand.

-## Course Logistics
+## Course Logistics  (Billie)

 For all times we'll refer to Central Time Zone (CST) Times